 A key part of the Fort’s allure, however, is that it isn’t just a pretty place.
 Rather, it remains a working community: there are administrative offices, courts, export companies and lots of regular folks populating the streets.
 There’s a definite energy in the air, and tourism takes a back seat.
 However, this may not be the case for long.
 Some excellent boutique hotels have opened and locals are busily selling their often amazing unrestored vintage buildings to foreigners and speculators.
 The Fort is definitely one of those places that in a few years will have people saying: ‘Oh you should have seen it before.’
 So hurry up and visit before ‘before’ is past.

 Galle is easily reached as a day trip from Hikkaduwa and Unawatuna.
 But an increasing number of travellers are staying within the atmospheric walls of the Fort, instead choosing to make day trips to the beach towns.

 A jewel in the Indian Ocean, Sri Lanka is jam-packed with ancient sites, fascinating culture, beautiful wilderness and idyllic beaches.

 Cultural Sri Lanka

 For most travellers, Sri Lanka has been off the map for too long.
-It's back.
+Well, it's back.
 Discover the vibrant colours, diverse cultures and swaying palm trees of this tropical jewel on a 14-day trip designed to please.
-You'll explore tea plantations and rock fortresses, try stilt fishing in Galle and get inspired at an elephant sanctuary and the children's orphanage in Negombo.
+You'll explore tea plantations and rock fortresses, try stilt fishing in Galle and get inspired at an elephant sanctuary.